-The patient who was investigated in our study was 79 years old.
-The statistical life expectancy of 80-year-old men and women has increased to respectively 7.7 and 9.2 years in Germany[111].
-Thus, one can expect an increasing demand for the restoration of an esthetic smile and a functional occlusion by patients aged 79 and older (and of course by younger patients) in the future.
-On the other hand, some authors have argued that age-related progressive decline in mechanical strength of tissue could be due to loss of resident stem cell number and function, and have raised concerns regarding the use of autologous adult stem cell therapy in older patients[112].
+The patient who was investigated in our study was 79-years-old.
+The statistical life expectancy of 80-year-old men and women has increased 7.7 years and 9.2 years, respectively in Germany[111].
+Thus, one can expect an increasing demand for the restoration of an aesthetic smile and a functional occlusion by patients aged 79 and older (and of course by younger patients) in the future.
+On the other hand, some authors have argued that age-related progressive decline in mechanical strength of tissue could be due to loss of resident stem cell number and function and have raised concerns regarding the use of autologous adult stem cell therapy in older patients[112].
 Indeed, an earlier study[113] found that the number and multilineage differentiation potential of ASCs declined with the age of healthy volunteers, combined with increased expression of cyclin-dependent kinase inhibitor p16ink4a and CHEK1 (i.e., genes associated with senescence)[112].
 These and other data reported in the literature have motivated patients to start cryopreserving ADRCs from lipoaspirate[112].
-However, a recent pilot study showed that two samples of ADRCs collected from a healthy person at age 72 years and again at age 84 years showed the same cell yield and ADRC subpopulation composition, without change in the proliferation rates of ASCs (obtained by culturing the ADSCs), as well as the capability of tri-lineage differentiation of both cell cultures[112].
-Another recent pilot study showed that protein expression profiles of human umbilical vein endothelial cells (HUVECs) that were co-cultured under oxidative stress conditions with ADRCs from three healthy persons aged 42, 45 and 47 years did not differ from protein expression profiles of HUVECs that were co-cultured under identical conditions with ADRCs from three healthy persons aged 61 and 62 (two persons) years[114].
-Collectively, these data, together with the results of the present study, indicate (albeit preliminary) that using freshly isolated UA-ADRCs from patients aged 79 years and older is a valid approach for GBR-MSA.
+However, a recent pilot study showed that two samples of ADRCs collected from a healthy person at age 72 years and again at age 84 years showed the same cell yield and ADRC subpopulation composition without change in the proliferation rates of ASCs (obtained by culturing the ADRCs), as well as the capability of tri-lineage differentiation of both cell cultures[112].
+Another recent pilot study showed that protein expression profiles of human umbilical vein endothelial cells that were co-cultured under oxidative stress conditions with ADRCs from three healthy persons aged 42, 45, and 47 years did not differ from protein expression profiles of human umbilical vein endothelial cells that were co-cultured under identical conditions with ADRCs from three healthy persons aged 61 and 62 (two persons) years[114].
+Collectively, these data with the results of the present study, indicate (albeit preliminary) that using freshly isolated UA-ADRCs from patients aged 79 years and older is a valid approach for GBR-MSA.
 Effects of aging on PRGF-2 have, to our knowledge, not been reported.

 There are limitations to the present study.
 First, only a single patient was investigated.
 However, from an ethical point of view, this appears justified in a first-in-human pilot study.
 It goes without saying that the efficacy and safety of our novel approach must be confirmed in future studies (including well-designed randomized controlled trials) on a larger number of patients.
-Second, only a single combination of a certain dose of UA-ADRCs, PRGF-2 and a certain OIS was tested.
+Second, only a single combination of a certain dose of UA-ADRCs, PRGF-2, and a certain OIS was tested.
 However, the same was done in most other feasibility studies on cell-based therapies for GBR-MSA.
 Third, we did not investigate the combination of UA-ADRCs and MCBPA.
-Rather, we used MCBPA/PRGF-2/saline as a control treatment because we wanted to compare the effects of UA-ADRCs in GBR-MSA with an established procedure (a similar decision was taken in an earlier study[79] that compared a combination of BMAC and BBM with a combination of autologous bone and BBM in GBR-MSA, rather than BBM alone).
+Rather, we used MCBPA/PRGF-2/saline as a control treatment because we wanted to compare the effects of UA-ADRCs in GBR-MSA with an established procedure (a similar decision was taken in an earlier study[79] that compared a combination of BMAC and BBM with a combination of autologous bone and BBM in GBR-MSA rather than BBM alone).
 Fourth, we were unable to determine whether (and, if so, how many) UA-ADRCs differentiated into osteoblasts.
-This is due to the fact that UA-ADRCs can in principle not be labeled and, thus, not be
+This is due to the fact that UA-ADRCs can in principle not be labeled and, thus not be quantified.

 CONCLUSION